 The IRS urges people with children to file their 2020 tax returns as soon as possible to make sure they’re eligible for the appropriate amount of the Child Tax Credit as well as any other tax credits they’re eligible for, including the Earned Income Tax Credit (EITC).
 Electronic filing through direct deposit will speed refund payments and advance Child Tax Credit payments in the future.

 Eligible taxpayers do not need to take any action now other than to file their 2020 tax return if they have not done so.

-Taxpayers who are eligible for this benefit but do not want to receive advance payment of the 2021 Child Tax Credit can decline receiving advance payments.
-Taxpayers can also update information about changes in their income, filing status or the number of qualifying children.
-A portal will be set up where Taxpayers will be able to update information or decline the advanced payments.
-More information concerning how the portal will work will be announced soon by the IRS.
+Taxpayers who are eligible for this benefit but do not want to receive advance payment of the 2021 Child Tax Credit can decline receiving advance payments through this portal.
+Taxpayers can also use this portal to update information about changes in their income, filing status or the number of qualifying children.
+Refer to this page for frequently asked questions.

 Please contact your Whitlock advisor if you have questions or want additional information.